The Rubem Alves Award for Theopoetics

 This award has been directly and decidedly established in the wake of Alves’s life and influence.
 Applicants unfamiliar with his work may wish to consult his book The Poet, The Warrior, The Prophet or Callid Keefe-Perry’s chapter on Alves from Way to Water for additional insight into his trajectory and contributions.

-Nominees do not need to identify as Christian to be eligible for consideration: successful applicants simply must reflect on how the nominee’s work is resonant with the vision and goals stated above and then submit an articulation of that understanding via an email sent to Award@ArtsReligionCulture.org between December 7th and January 7th each year.
+Nominees do not need to identify as Christian to be eligible for consideration: successful applicants simply must reflect on how the nominee’s work is resonant with the vision and goals stated above and then submit an articulation of that understanding via an email sent to Award@ArtsReligionCulture.org by the end of January 13th 2019.
 Individuals may nominate others or themselves.

 The style and/or genre of the application is entirely at the discretion of the applicant, however the format of the application should be one of the following (If audio or video please do not attach the file, but upload it and send a link in the email):